XnonXte/PortalGuessr-FullStack/README.md

   <a href="#discord-server">Discord Server</a>
 </div>

-<h4 align="center">PortalGuessr on the web created with mobile appearance in mind.</h4>
+<h4 align="center">PortalGuessr on the web, designed to be mobile friendly from the beginning.</h4>

 ## Installation